mezera/mrQ/README.md

 1. 2-4 SPGR (not fast SPGR) scans with multiple flip angles recommended (e.g., 4, 10, 20 and 30 degrees).
 2. All scans should have a single TR.
 3. Scans should have a minimal TE, about 2 msec.
-(Longer TE generates T2* in PD.)
+(Longer TE generates T2* weighting)
 4. *Optional*: Save the multi-coil information.
-   - GE scanners: Change the scanner default by editing the saveinter cv: saveinter=1.
+   - *GE*: Change the scanner default by editing the saveinter cv: saveinter=1.
-   - Siemens scanners:
+   - *Siemens*: To save the individual coil information:  System &#10142; Miscellaneous &#10142; Save Uncombined.
-   - Philips scanners: *If you know how to implement these settings, please email us.*
+   - *Philips*: If you know how to implement these settings, please email us or post in the forum.
 5. Scan with the same prescan parameters for all SPGR scans.
-To do this, scan the highest SNR image first (flip angle = 10 degrees).
+   - *GE*: Scan the highest SNR image first (flip angle = 10 degrees).
 For the next scan, choose manual pre-scan and perform the scan without changing the pre-scan parameters.
+   - *Siemens*: For the other flip angles: Right-click the sequence in the protocol &#10142; Properties and then select a Tab called Execution.
+There is an option called 'scan without further preparation' and you need to check that box.
+That will cause that sequence to copy the prescan parameters from the previous one.
+   - *Philips*: If you know how to implement these settings, please email us or post in the forum.

 ##### EPI spin-echo inversion recovery scans (B1 mapping) #####